 If Feng Po Po arrives with her stormy winds in the contrary position, beware.
 Throughout China’s long history, dynasties have collapsed whenever power was misused; it is imperative that you strive to achieve and maintain balance and harmony in your life lest the same happens to you.

 Become a Wind Believer.
-Join the FB Group to learn more about these Ancient Practices.
+Join the Wind Clan, FB Group to learn more about these Ancient Practices.